AdobeDocs/commerce-webapi/src/pages/rest/tutorials/image/delete.md

 In this step, we will delete an image from a SKU.
 In this example, we'll use the image `id` of `695`.
 Use the [list API call](https://developer.adobe.com/commerce/webapi/rest/tutorials/image/list/) to see image IDs for your SKU.

+Run the following command to delete an image from the specified SKU:

 **Endpoint:**

 ```html